blooks/dashboard/README.md

 git flow feature start name-of-feature-branch
 ```

-On finishing the feature do:
+If your feature is ready to be merged, *DO NOT* use git flow finish command.

+~~```git flow feature finish```~~

+Instead pull and merge latest changes from develop to your feature branch and publish your feature.

 ```
 git flow feature publish
 ```
- (make sure you merge develop locally before publishing your feature)

 Then submit pull request on Github.